-Dr. Barton's research considers how individuals and groups engage in real-time learning under conditions of high uncertainty.
+Dr. Barton's research addresses how individuals and groups manage and learn in in real time, under conditions of high uncertainty.
 Drawing from a variety of empirical settings, including wildland firefighting, high technology entrepreneurship and military operations, she focuses on practices that enable rapid learning, adaptive response and resilience.
 Her work bridges the domains of crisis management, organizational learning and technology innovation.
 She has published in practitioner journals (e.g., "Learning when to stop momentum" in MIT Sloan Management Review) and academic journals (e.g., "Group Resilience: The place and meaning of relational pauses" in Organization Studies).
-Her co-authored article "Make Yourself an Expert" in the Harvard Business Review) as well as academic journals (e.g., "Knowledge and the Management of Creativity and Innovation" in The Handbook of Innovation Management, and "Status and expertise in groups" in Status, Organization and Management.
+Her co-authored article "Make Yourself an Expert" was published in the Harvard Business Review.
+Her work has also appeared in edited collections, e.g., "Knowledge and the Management of Creativity and Innovation" in The Handbook of Innovation Management, and "Status and expertise in groups" in Status, Organization and Management.

-Prior to her doctoral work, Dr. Barton spent ten years with Harvard Business School Publishing, eLearning, where she helped create over two-dozen award-winning management development programs.
-In her role there as Product Director, she was responsible for the vision, strategy, and management of the Leadership and Management Development product lines, globally.
-In addition, Michelle worked with corporations such as 3M, Allstate Insurance, Baxter International, the United States Navy and Pfizer to assess evolving leadership needs and gaps and to develop appropriate training and support.
+Prior to her doctoral work, Dr. Barton helped found the eLearning business at Harvard Business School Publishing.
+In her ten years there, she helped create over two dozen award-winning management development programs for corporate learners.
+In her role as Product Director, she was responsible for the vision, strategy, and management of the Leadership and Management Development product lines, globally.
+In addition, she worked with corporations such as 3M, Allstate Insurance, Baxter International, the United States Navy and Pfizer to assess evolving leadership needs and competency gaps, and to develop appropriate training and support.
 While at HBSP, Dr. Barton presented their approach to managerial learning to academic and corporate audiences and co-developed and taught a two-day workshop designed to help training directors align development programs with corporate strategic initiatives.
 Prior to her time at HBSP, she was an Associate at the Boston Consulting Group.